joshcanhelp/josh-to-11/input/symlinked/posts/2009-10-06-what-is-talent.md

 ---
-title: "What is Talent?"
+title: What is Talent?
-excerpt: "Talent is a funny thing.
-Being talented in something is a product of chance, practice, both, and neither (these days, I’m leaning much more towards practice)."
+excerpt: 'Talent is a funny thing.
+Being talented in something is a product of chance, practice, both, and neither (these days, I’m leaning much more towards practice).'
-modified: 2016-10-20 16:44:17
+modified: 2016-10-20T16:44:17.000Z
-tags: ["Personal Development"]
-featured_img:
 wpid: 1127
+tags:
+  - Personal Development
+featured_img: null
 ---